 Or this lunch, which seems pretty close to what I’d eat for takeout:

 affiliateLnk product="Nutrisystem" nameSfx="353581153"

 And if we’re talking breakfast, I was surprised something as delicious-looking as this cinnamon roll was on the menu:

 These are all examples of frozen food, by the way, so you won’t need to prepare anything for any of them.

 Nutrisystem offers support across three main channels: phone, email, and live chat.

-All of these channels operate from Monday-Sunday 8 am-8 pm EST, and there’s a variety of support available, including weight-loss counselors, nutrition support, program consultants, and straight-up customer service.
+All of these channels operate from Monday to Friday 8 am-8 pm EST and Saturday to Sunday 9 am-5:30 pm EST. There’s a variety of support available, including weight-loss counselors, nutrition support, program consultants, and straight-up customer service.

 To test it out, I contacted a program consultant via live chat to ask which program was best for me.
 I was linked to a representative within seconds, and after a few questions about my habits and preferences, I had my answer in less than five minutes.
 It was a really great experience.

 Nutrisystem also provides on-demand weight-loss counselors to help keep you on track.
 If you require a diet of less than 1,500 g of sodium per day, a weight-loss counselor can guide you to the meals, shakes, and snacks that are best for you.

 Weight loss can be a challenging, and often emotional, journey.
 It’s more than just eating fewer calories.
 Nutrisystem seems to get that and offers support where possible.